Why to choose the Faculty of Medicine, University of Ostrava

 • to arrange or provide counseling and guidance for students, particulrly with regard to problems related to the course or organization of studies, or in the event of a difficult social situation

 Tutor - faculty advisor for the preclinical part of the study: doc.
 MUDr.
 MVDr.
-Jozef Škarda, Ph.D., PhD.
+Jozef Škarda, Ph.D., PhD. (the Vice-Dean for International Relations)

 Study abroad and humanitarian opportunities